stonehouseai/stonehouseai.github.io/support.md

 **For macOS:** (To be updated after codesign the package)

 * Our macOS application is not yet code-signed by Apple.
-Because of this, you need to disable System Integrity Protection (SIP) for a workaround:
+Currently, please follow [this](https://developer.apple.com/documentation/security/disabling-and-enabling-system-integrity-protection) to disable System Integrity Protection (SIP) for a workaround.

-    ```bash
-    csrutil disable
-    ```

-Then, you can double click to install from the macOS package: `InterviewProctor-Universal.pkg`.
+Then, double click to install this macOS package: `InterviewProctor-Universal.pkg`.

 * **Permissions:** During or after installation, your Mac will prompt you to grant necessary permissions (e.g., **Screen Recording**, **Accessibility**).
 These are **required** for the app to function.
 You can manage these permissions in `System Settings > Privacy & Security`.